laraxot/module_xot_fila4/docs/best-practices/README.md

 - Use snake_case for all keys

 ## Code Quality
+- PHPStan level 10+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
+- PHPStan level 9+ for all new code
 - PHPStan level 9+ for all new code
 - Complete PHPDoc annotations
 - Use Safe library for unsafe functions